Prospective Parents

 We think that 18 is an arbitrary age, only in place to protect the sperm banks’ liabilities.
 That’s why any family (half-sibling and/or donor) can make contact at any time on the Donor Sibling Registry (DSR), although children under 18 do need their parent’s permission.
 There is no psycho-social research that recommends waiting until age 18, but quite a bit of published research does show the benefits of connecting early on in a child’s life.
 If a child could have the opportunity to grow up knowing their first-degree genetic relatives, then why deliberately keep those connections from the child?

 Many egg clinics and agencies are now writing the DSR into their parent/donor contracts, so anonymous (if wished) contact is made on the DSR right from pregnancy/birth.
 Messages, photos, and medical information can then be shared freely.
-Parents and donors are empowered to decide exactly what type of communication they are interested in, without the need of a middleman who knows nothing about them or their family, or the needs of their child.
+Parents and donors are empowered to decide exactly what type of communication they are interested in without the need for a middleman who knows nothing about them or their families or the needs of their children.
 Not one sperm bank will do this.
-Ask your potential sperm bank “why not?”
+Ask your potential sperm bank, “Why not?”

-Some sperm banks claim to limit numbers of children, but the truth is ... you can’t limit until you actually have accurate records — which none do, because reporting births is voluntary.
+Some sperm banks claim to limit the number of children, but the truth is ... you can’t limit until you actually have accurate records — which none do because reporting births is voluntary.
 Some sperm banks have estimated that only 20%-40% of women actually report their births back to the sperm banks.
 The DSR has many half-sibling groups of more than 100.
-Xytex and Fairfax are the two sperm banks with the most very large half-sibling groups, with the largest Fairfax half-sibling group now at 220.
+Xytex and Fairfax are the two sperm banks with the most very large half-sibling groups, with the largest Fairfax half-sibling group now at 250.

-Because of little regulation or oversight, besides the FDA-mandated STD testing and testing for a small handful of other diseases, each bank can say whatever they want, and then do whatever they want.
+Because of little regulation or oversight, besides the FDA-mandated STD testing and testing for a small handful of other diseases, each bank can say whatever it wants and then do whatever it wants.
 So, some banks test some donors for some diseases.
 You can read about all the medical and genetic issues on the DSR’s Medical Issues page.

 Sharing medical information with half-sibling families and donors on the DSR is often the only way to know about this type of important medical information.
 Families should never rely on sperm banks to contact them when medical issues arise because most often the banks are unaware — and even when they are made aware, we know that they frequently do not update the families.

-Read these NY Times articles: One Sperm Donor, 150 Offspring and In Choosing a Sperm Donor, A Roll of the Genetic Dice.
+Read these NY Times articles: One Sperm Donor, 150 Offspring, and In Choosing a Sperm Donor, A Roll of the Genetic Dice.
 Also, see this (one of many) disturbing articles about Xytex.
 Read this 2016 NY Times article: Sperm Banks Accused of Losing Samples and Lying About Donors.
-And this story is about a NECC lawsuit involving a child born with Cystic Fibrosis.
+This story is about a NECC lawsuit involving a child born with Cystic Fibrosis.

 You can read all the newest media reports and lawsuits here on our Industry Issues page.

-Also, I would suggest that after making a short list of possible donors, you check the DSR to see if any of the families who used those donors are already listed on our site.
-If so, you could reach out to them to see if there are any medical issues you should know about.
-Also, you can see how many families are already posted for that donor.
+Also, after making a short list of possible donors, I would suggest you check the DSR to see if any of the families who used those donors are already listed on our site.
+If so, you could contact them to see if there are any medical issues you should know about.
+Also, you can see how many families have already posted for that donor.
 Sharing and updating medical information on the DSR with other families (and the donor) can be important and even life-saving.
 Wouldn’t you want to know if the donor you’re thinking of using already has 30, 50, or 200 kids out there and that too many of them have autism, ADHD, or heart disease?

-Please read ALL the articles in my Huffington Post blog; they contain a lot of information you won’t find anywhere else.
-I highly recommend reading Finding Our Families: A First-Of-Its-Kind Book for Donor Conceived People and Their Families.
-It’s everything I wish I would have known when I was beginning my journey as a parent of a donor-conceived child.
-My 2020 book Donor Family Matters and 2018 children's book Your Family: a Donor Kid's Story might also be helpful as you move forward with expanding your family and look toward creating open and honest conversations between you and your future kids.
+Please read ALL the articles in my Psychology Today monthly blog; they contain much information you won’t find anywhere else.
+I highly recommend reading Finding Our Families: A First-Of-Its-Kind Book for Donor-Conceived People and Their Families.
+It’s everything I wish I had known when I was beginning my journey as a parent of a donor-conceived child.
+My 2020 book Donor Family Matters and 2018 children's book Your Family: a Donor Kid's Story might also be helpful as you expand your family and look toward creating open and honest conversations between you and your future kids.

 Discussion on the DSR's Facebook Page: